Romney sheep: Fleece characteristics

-In North America and England, natural-colored Romneys (whose fleeces are not white, but black, gray, silver, variegated) have come to be valued for what they bring to hand-spinners and weavers who like the palette of natural colors.
-Traditionally, natural-colored (or "black") sheep were detested, as even a small amount of black fiber on an otherwise white sheep can ruin hundreds of pounds of textile.
+In North America and England, natural-coloured Romneys (whose fleeces are not white, but black, grey, silver, variegated) have come to be valued for what they bring to hand-spinners and weavers who like the palette of natural colours.
+Traditionally, natural-coloured (or "black") sheep were detested, as even a small amount of black fibre on an otherwise white sheep can ruin hundreds of pounds of textile.

-Since 1972, natural-colored Romneys have been registered with the American Romney Breeders' Association (founded 1911), which has developed a special breed standard for them.
-In New Zealand natural colored Romneys can be registered in the Romney section of the Black and Natural-colored Sheep Breeders Association, but are still eyed with suspicion by many breeders of white Romneys.
+Since 1972, natural-coloured Romneys have been registered with the American Romney Breeders' Association (founded 1911), which has developed a special breed standard for them.
+In New Zealand natural coloured Romneys can be registered in the Romney section of the Black and Natural-coloured Sheep Breeders Association, but are still eyed with suspicion by many breeders of white Romneys.

 Economic importance

 The sheer number of Romney ewes and lambs in New Zealand make the breed not only the biggest input by tonnage to overseas and domestic wool trade, but also the major part of the country's export frozen lamb trade, as purebreds and first-generation crosses.
 New Zealand is the world's largest exporter of frozen and chilled lamb.
 In 2008, NZ sheep-meat exports (mostly of lamb) brought in more than half of the country's NZ$4.5 billion meat export revenues.